starlake-ai/starlake/docs/docs/reference/environment.md

   root_path: "/cluster/quickstart"
 ```

-To apply the substitution in the DEV env set the COMET_ENV variable before running Comet as follows:
+To apply the substitution in the DEV env set the COMET_ENV variable before running Starlake as follows:

 ```shell
 export COMET_ENV=DEV